 It’s a common myth that you can’t leave an inheritance if you have any equity release plan.
 But the truth is that your parents can guarantee an inheritance if they wish – by choosing to ringfence some of the value of their home.

 In order to do this, they’ll need to choose an equity release plan with an inheritance protection guarantee.
 This enables them to protect a percentage of their home’s future value, which can be left as an inheritance after they pass away and the property is sold.

 As with any financial product, it’s important to make sure your parents do their research on equity release products and providers before making any final decisions.
 To support your parents, and for your peace of mind, it can be helpful for you to do some research, too.

-This first thing to know is that today’s equity release market is fully regulated (and it has been since 2004).
+This first thing to know is that today’s equity release market is fully regulated.
 This means all equity release providers and advisers must be regulated and supervised by the Financial Conduct Authority (FCA) – so there is significant Government backed supervision and regulation in place.

 For additional reassurance, there’s also the Equity Release Council (ERC) – a trade body whose members agree to abide by a code of conduct, and set out strict product standards in their Statement of Principles: